rstudio/renv/tests/testthat/_snaps/install.md

       Downloading 1 package(s) and their dependencies
       Done

-      The following package(s) will be installed into the library
+      The following package(s) will be installed:

       - bread     [1.0.0]
       - breakfast [1.0.0]
       - oatmeal   [1.0.0]
       - toast     [1.0.0]

+      Packages will be installed into "<tempdir>/<renv-library>"

       Installing oatmeal [1.0.0] ...
       	OK [copied cache in XXXX seconds]